HamzaMahmood7/Python-Practice/README.md

 # Python-Practice
 Practicing Python/Data Science

-I am coding these programs in Pycharm.
+I am creating these programs in Pycharm.
 Practicing Python by creating basic programs and then moving on to Python libraries related to data analysis and machine learning.